CSS can address or select elements on a page in many different ways. Some of the most common ways are as follows:

 }

 Element, ID, and Class selectors can be combined with a space seperating them to get really specific about the elements you want to apply style to.
 For example, if I want to style the list items in my navigation differently than the other list items on my site, I can give my navigation opening tag a class attribute and combine class and element selectors in my CSS.
-Here is what my HTML could be:

 <nav class='main-nav'>